antoniods/solidity-game/README.md

 # crypto-halloween
-CryptoZombies is an interactive crypto game I tested to learn how to write smart contracts in Solidity language on a Ethereum blockchain  :P
+CryptoZombies is an interactive crypto game to learn how to write smart contracts in Solidity language on a Ethereum blockchain